Find Affordable College Courses

 Cedar City, UT

-With a ranking of #7, Southern Utah University did quite well on this year’s best schools for human development and family studies students.
-Located in the town of Cedar City, Southern Utah University is a public school with a fairly large student population.
+Southern Utah University landed the #7 spot in the 2023 rankings for the best human development and family studies programs.
+Located in the town of Cedar City, Southern Utah University is a public college with a large student population.

 Best Human Development & Family Studies Colleges by State